Taking the Geriatric Medicine Exam

 - Questions regarding exam results should be submitted in writing within six months of the date results were released.

 Those who pass the examination are designated as certified as diplomates of ABIM.
-They will receive certificates, the ongoing validity of which is contingent upon “Meeting MOC Requirements.”
+They will receive certificates, which will remain valid as long as they continue to participate in MOC in accordance with the MOC program requirements.
 The certificates are mailed from ABIM within three to four months after candidates are notified of their results.
-Note: your current board certification status, as well as whether you are “Meeting MOC Requirements,” is reported on your Physician Login Home Page.
+Note: your current board certification status, as well as whether you are participating in MOC is reported on your Physician Login Home Page.

 Click here to see the First-Time Taker Pass Rates for Initial Certification (pdf).Top